 Chlorophyll measures the amount of plankton (green plant) in the water.
 Some plankton or algal growth is essential to support the growth of other organisms (e.g., fish) in the lake, but human activities and natural eutrophication often lead to excessive algal growth; thus, lower concentrations of chlorophyll are usually considered desirable.
-Chlorophyll concentrations in Portage Lake Deep Basins in June ranged from 0.58 ug/L to 1.04 μg/L indicating low plankton populations.
-Shoreline samplings sites (3A, 3B, 3D) averaged 0.42 ug/L. Chlorophyll in the Deep Basins ranged from 0.224 ug/L - 0.876 ug/L. In September, Chlorophyll ranged from 0.488 ug/L to 1.05 ug/L. The shoreline sites averaged 0.465 ug/L. A higher level, in shallow, warmer waters is common as the warmer water can be a breeding ground for plankton.
-Overall, chlorophyll levels, which had increased in 2015, have lowered again in 2016 and 2017, similar to historical data for Portage Lake.
+Chlorophyll concentrations in Portage Lake Deep Basins in June ranged from 0.1 ug/L to 0.4 $\mu$ g/L indicating low plankton populations.
+Shoreline samplings sites (3A, 3B, 3D) averaged 14.5 ug/L. Chlorophyll in the Deep Basins ranged from -0.291 ug/L - 3 ug/L in late July.
+In September, Chlorophyll ranged from 0.534 ug/L to 2.18 ug/L. The shoreline sites averaged 0.08 ug/L in late July and 0.39 ug/L in September.
+A higher level, in shallow, warmer waters is common as the warmer water can be a breeding ground for plankton.
+Overall, chlorophyll levels, which had increased some in previous years, have lowered again in 2016, 2017 and 2018, similar to historical data for Portage Lake.